 The Westfield Foundation announced Emily Ensslin and Ian Gurland as the Clarence H. and Florence Horn Van Dellen Scholarship recipients for 2020.

 The Fund for New Jersey announced grants for the second quarter in 2020 totaling $955,000 to advance public policies in the areas of climate change and clean energy, environmental protection, voting rights, criminal justice reform, social justice and civil rights, and transportation.

-The Community Foundation of South Jersey recently announced the launch of a South Jersey COVID-19 Response Fund.
+The Community Foundation of South Jersey announced today that a sixth community has been selected to receive a $100,000 Transform South Jersey grant.